I have lived with fear most of my life. Even as a young girl, I nursed fears and illogical outcomes on a daily basis.

-Fear is real and overtakes us if we don’t have the tools to help us overcome fear with faith.
+Fear is real and overtakes you if you don’t have tools to help overcome fear with faith.

-Fear doesn’t always plague us as dramatically as scuba diving affected me, but it is an unwanted nemesis that alters our thoughts, behavior, and relationships.
+Fear doesn’t always plague us as dramatically as scuba diving affected me, but it is an unwanted nemesis that alters your thoughts, behavior, and relationships.

 “Fear kills expression of love, plugs lines of communication, imprisons victims of abuse, taunts with phobias, and erodes confidence and security.